 Dual Occupancy & Duplex: a more compact two storey two home version of the Manor House, either side by side or one up one down or two detached dwellings.
 Offering similar housing opportunities as the Manor House on smaller sites.

-Redshift Architecture & Art has worked closely with builders Builtsmart to develop designs to take advantage of both existing and new building technologies.
-Designed to utilise volumetric prefabrication, Polyhouses will be rapidly erected on site, to a factory finished high quality and with less mess and waste.
+Redshift Architecture & Art has worked closely with builders Ages Build to develop designs to take advantage of both existing and new building technologies.
+Designed to utilise panellised or volumetric prefabrication, Polyhouses will be rapidly erected on site, to a factory finished high quality and with less mess and waste.
 We are continuing to develop the houses to take advantage of new construction technologies such as CLT and panellised prefabrication.
-Where preferred, PolyHouses can be built using traditional building methods.
+Where site access is restricted, PolyHouses can be built using conventional construction.